ShhmonDai/Horizon-Delivery-Manager/README.md

 <h1 align='center'>Welcome to Horizon Delivery Manager</h1>
-<h2 align='center'>A Package manager to simplify organization and package lookup for a busy 400 apartment building.</h2>
+<h2 align='center'>A Package manager to simplify organization and package location lookup for a busy 400 apartment building.</h2>

 &nbsp;